-In Welsh we tend to invert our sentences, perhaps putting the adjective after the noun...
+In Welsh we tend to invert our sentences, perhaps putting the adjective after the noun . . .
 I was talking to a neighbour the other day.
 She is from the valleys and we were talking about a young Welshman who had died.
-What she said to me was, "Pity it was that he died so early", which is really a literal translation of the Welsh...
+What she said to me was, 'Pity it was that he died so early', which is really a literal translation of the Welsh . . .
 We also have a habit of using throwaway words - like, indeed, look you - and I think this originally started because we couldn't finish the translation from Welsh in time.
-So a word like "indeed" became an important stop-gap.
+So a word like 'indeed' became an important stop-gap.

 The Welsh contribution to English literature is also distinctive, and Eluned Phillips believes that this, too, has deep Celtic roots.
-"You can always tell when a Welshman is writing in English because of the flamboyance of their descriptions.
-I think that comes down from the old Celtic warriors who used to go into battle [against the Anglo-Saxons] not only with terror in their veins, but with red hot waves of ecstasy."
+'You can always tell when a Welshman is writing in English because of the flamboyance of the descriptions.
+I think that comes down from the old Celtic warriors who used to go into battle [against the Anglo-Saxons] not only with terror in their veins, but with red hot waves of ecstasy.'

 The Celtic Britons had the misfortune to inhabit an island that was highly desirable both for its agriculture and for its minerals.
 The early history of Britain is the story of successive invasions.
 One of the most famous was the landing of Julius Caesar and his legions in 55 BC.
 After a difficult start, the Roman Empire kept the British tribes in check - or at any rate at bay - beyond Hadrian's Wall.
 The evidence of the splendid palace at Fishbourne, near Chichester, suggests that many Celtic Britons became quite Romanized.
 The poet Martial claimed, with the boastfulness of poets, that his work was read even in the remote island of Britannia.
-A few Roman words crept, corrupted, into British usage: place-names like Chester, Manchester and Winchester, are derived from the Roman word castra meaning a camp.
+A few Roman words crept, corrupted, into British usage: place-names like Chester, Manchester, and Winchester, are derived from the Roman word castra, meaning a camp.
 Once the legions withdrew (traditionally in AD 410) and the Empire collapsed, this achievement was threatened.
 Along the shores of Europe, a new generation of raiders was turning its attention to the misty, fertile island across the water.

 The tribes which now threatened the Celtic chiefs of Britain were essentially Germanic, another branch of the Indo-European migration.
-After the Celts, the movement of the
+After the Celts, the movement of the Germanic people into the Baltic region, Northern Germany, Denmark, and the Netherlands produced two more massive branches in the great language tree of Europe.
+To the north, there were the Norse tongues of Scandinavia; to the south, the family of West Germanic languages.